Ignite Life Center Associate Pastor’s Son Arrested

 Noel Cruz's booking information

-On February 19th, 2024, at 8:23 am, the Associate Pastor at Ignite Life Center Jose Cruz's son, Noel Cruz, was arrested and charged with lewd or lascivious battery against a person under 16 years old.
+On February 19, 2024, the son of Ignite Life Center (ILC) associate pastor Jose Cruz, Noel Cruz, was arrested on a warrant for an August 2021 incident of lewd or lascivious battery against a person under 16 years old.
 An anonymous tipper offered direct evidence of their relationship.

-This is the third person to be arrested for committing sex crimes against children at Ignite Life Center.
+Noel Cruz is the third person to be arrested for committing sex crimes against minors at ILC.
 Last July, a former church employee, Gabriel Hemenez, was arrested and charged with two counts of lewd or lascivious molestation and one count of attempted sexual battery against a minor.

-Two weeks later, Senior Pastor Mark Vegas’s son, Christian Vargas, was arrested and charged with lewd or lascivious battery against a person under 16 and lewd or lascivious conduct by a person 18 years of age or older.
+Two weeks later, the son of ILC head pastor Mark Vega, Christian Vargas, was arrested and charged with lewd or lascivious battery against a person under 16 and lewd or lascivious conduct by a person 18 years of age or older.

-The anonymous tipper made a statement accusing the executive team at Ignite Life Center of failing to report these incidents when they learned about them.
+The anonymous tipper who shared the photo made a statement accusing the executive team at ILC of failing to report the sexual offenses when they learned about them.

 “During a meeting, the senior pastors, Mark and Lisa Vega, their son Christian, along with the associate pastor Jose Cruz, his son Noel, and the victim were present.
 Other individuals aware of the situation include Esther Omeben and public relations manager Nicole Gomez, who are not only part of the executive pastor's team but also serve as center directors at Urban Strategies, the federal program located at Ignite Life Center, along with Nick Bruce and other pastoral staff.